 You decided to start a new business and incorporated it too.
 If you didn’t see a lawyer and/or accountant during this process, you likely chose a December 31 fiscal year-end date or perhaps, even 1-year from date of incorporation.
 CRA might have automatically assigned a December 31 fiscal year-end too.

-Although this isn’t a bad year-end date for all businesses, it isn’t always the right choice either.
-When we work with new corporations (and sometimes existing corporations), we discuss what month should be the year-end date.
+Although December 31st, it not a bad fiscal year-end date for all businesses, it isn’t always the right choice either.
+When we work with new corporations (and sometimes existing corporations), we discuss what month should be used the fiscal year-end date.
 There are many things to consider.
-Here are just a few.

-- TAX DEFERRALS: One of the benefits of incorporating is the tax deferral opportunities.
-What month is best for you and your business for deferring taxes?
-The company may wish to declare bonuses which are deductible to the company at the year-end, provided they are paid out within 180 days.
-This means you get the deduction in the company now but you have up to 180 days to pay it out.
-Withholdings will be required but not until the bonus is paid out or the 15th of the month following the 180 days.
+One of the well-known benefits of incorporating is the tax deferral opportunities.
+What fiscal year-end is best for you and your business for deferring taxes?
+The company may wish to declare bonuses which are deductible to the company at the fiscal year-end, provided they are paid out or transferred to the shareholder loan within 180 days.
+This means you get the deduction in the company now at the fiscal year-end but you have up to 180 days to pay it to the shareholders and/or transfer the net payroll to the shareholder loan for future withdrawal.
+Payroll withholdings (CPP) will be required to be remitted once the bonus has been paid out or at the latest, the 15th of the month following the 180 days.